typingmonk/python-aoc-2018/README.md

 # 🎄 python-aoc-2018 🎄
-Code for solving challenges of [Advent of Code 2018](https://adventofcode.com/2018) in Python
+Code for solving challenges of [Advent of Code 2018](https://adventofcode.com/2018) in Python3

 ## 📜 Contents (In each folder)
 `1.py` - code for part1.